The History of the Wise-Anderson Protocol

-The Wise-Anderson Protocol began whenDavid Wise, PhD, a psychologist in California who had suffered from Chronic Pelvic Pain Syndrome for many years, contacted several urologists including Dr. Rodney Anderson, a professor of Urology at Stanford University School of Medicine and a leading practitioner and expert in the field of pelvic pain.
+The Wise-Anderson Protocol began with David Wise, PhD, a psychologist in California who had suffered from Chronic Pelvic Pain Syndrome for many years.
+He contacted several urologists, including Dr. Rodney Anderson, a professor of Urology at Stanford University School of Medicine and leading practitioner and expert in the field of pelvic pain.
 Dr. Anderson was considered to be the court of last resort for patients with pelvic pain and prostatitis who had not been helped by any other treatment.

 He reported the method he used to Dr. Anderson, who headed the chronic pelvic pain clinic in the Department of Urology at Stanford University Medical Center.
-Dr. Wise then began working as a Visiting Research Scholar at Stanford’s Department of Urology alongside Dr. Anderson, treating men and women who were referred to Dr. Anderson with a variety of diagnoses including chronic pelvic pain, prostatitis, levator ani syndrome, pelvic floor dysfunction, pelvic floor myalgia, interstitial cystitis and other chronic pelvic pain syndromes.
+Dr. Wise then began working as a Visiting Research Scholar at Stanford’s Department of Urology alongside Dr. Anderson, treating men and women with a variety of diagnoses.
+This included chronic pelvic pain, prostatitis, levator ani syndrome, pelvic floor dysfunction, pelvic floor myalgia, interstitial cystitis, and other chronic pelvic pain syndromes.
 Dr. Wise and Dr. Anderson worked together for eight years at Stanford, treating patients with the protocol that Dr. Wise used in his own recovery.
 At Stanford, the protocol was administered to patients on an individual basis in a conventional medical format.

-The focus of the Wise-Anderson Protocol has evolved over the years to train patients to be able to do the protocol without the assistance of professionals.
+The focus of the Wise-Anderson Protocol has evolved over the years to train patients to do the protocol without the assistance of professionals.
 While the immersion clinics in Sonoma County are not affiliated with Stanford, Dr. Anderson continues to evaluate patients with pelvic pain at Stanford and refer patients to the immersion clinic.
 Additionally, Dr. Anderson continues conducting and publishing research on the Wise-Anderson Protocol, as well as other medical research on a variety of subjects.
-From 2003 to the present, Dr. Rodney Anderson, Dr. David Wise and Tim Sawyer (Physical Therapist) have actively and enthusiastically collaborated on research involving patients seen at both Stanford and the immersion clinics.
+From 2003 to the present, Dr. Rodney Anderson, Dr. David Wise and Tim Sawyer (Physical Therapist) have actively and enthusiastically collaborated on research involving patients seen at both clinics.